 Short-term priorities

-Completing Georgia's formal accession to the Energy Community as a contracting Party in line with the Association Agreement;
+Completing Georgia's formal accession to the Energy Community Treaty as a contracting Party in line with the Association Agreement;

+In line with the terms and conditions set out in the protocol of accession to the Energy Community Treaty and in the Association Agreement, implement relevant legislation in the fields of electricity, renewable energy, energy efficiency, energy statistics, energy-related environment, and prospection of hydrocarbons.

 Medium-term priorities

-Taking steps towards the integration of Georgia's energy market with that of the EU, and strengthening Georgia' energy security and regulatory convergence through the implementation of relevant EU legislation applicable to Georgia, in line with the AA and Energy Community commitments and in accordance with the timeline agreed by Georgia in the framework of the Energy Community Treaty;
+Taking steps towards the integration of Georgia's energy market with that of the EU, and strengthening Georgia' energy security and regulatory convergence through the further implementation of relevant EU legislation, including related secondary legislation, applicable to Georgia, in line with the AA and Energy Community commitments and in accordance with the timeline agreed by Georgia in these frameworks;

-Ensuring the timely adoption and implementation of legislation related to energy efficiency in transport, [GE: transport,] eco-design and energy labelling, in line with the Association Agreement [Cooperate on attraction of international support for sustainable energy development including that from international climate funds and other financial instruments].
+[Cooperate on attraction of international support for sustainable energy development including that from international climate funds and other financial instruments].

 Reinforcing Georgia's energy infrastructure network and interconnections, in particular: